siraben/mini-haskell/README.md

 - Check that `classy2` and `classy3` are identical.

-If you've made a change to what `classy.hs` _outputs_, (e.g. an optimization to code generation), run `check_compile.sh` instead.
+If you've made a change to what `classy.hs` _outputs_, (e.g. an optimization to code generation), run `./check_compile.sh classy.hs` instead.
 It adds another step to the same process in `check.sh` to ensure that the changes propagate.

 ## Ideas for improvement
 ### C runtime